-Circle Songs on the Mat is an full participation singing and moving workshop for
+Circle Songs on the Mat is a full participation singing and moving workshop for

-pre-school and Kindy kids with new songs and teaching concepts while moving
+pre-school and Kindy kids learning musical concepts while moving and making music.

 Circle Songs on the Mat can also be run with younger children accompanied by a